AlexSSD7/Ledger-Xmas-Contest-Victory/README.md

 # Ledger Xmas Contest
 Hey there, i'm so exited about my victory on this contest.
 Proud to share my code.
-I made it as one-time script, so please, don't judge strictly.
+I made this as one-time script, so please, don't judge strictly.

 ### Cracked mnemonic phrase
 ![](assets/seed.png)